-When it’s time to buy a new Mac, you are faced with many options, making it hard to choose which computer best meets your needs.
-You may need a desktop Mac and you currently have four options.
+You may need a desktop Mac, and you currently have four options for that type of computer.
 If you want a laptop, then you have three options.
 But you might want to use a laptop on your desk as well, increasing the number of possibilities.
 In this article, I’m going to help you choose which Mac you need according to your use case.

-On the laptop side, the high end is the 15″ MacBook Pro which starts at $2,399 (or half an iMac Pro), and its price rises if you add the fastest processor, more RAM and extra storage.
-It’s actually possible to configure a 15″ MacBook Pro to cost over $7,000.
-(I’ll discuss RAM and storage below.)
+On the laptop side, the high end is the 16″ MacBook Pro which starts at $2,399, and its price rises if you add the fastest processor, more RAM and extra storage.
+It’s possible to configure a 16″ MacBook Pro to cost over $6,000.
+(I discuss RAM and storage below.)

 What do you use your Mac for?